How Massive Can a Population III Starburst Be? Simulating the First Galaxies with High Lyman-Werner Background: Numerical methodology

 One way to achieve Pop III starbursts within the simulated galaxies is by simply increasing $\epsilon_{\rm ff}$.
 Specifically, we increase $\epsilon_{\rm ff}$ to 1.0, two orders of magnitude higher than the value used in our default settings, thus assuming efficient star formation inside our target halo.
 We expect that this increase in $\epsilon_{\rm ff}$ would result in bursty star formation (e.g., \citealp{Dekel2023, Jeong2025, Andalaman2025, Wang2025}), thereby allowing a rapid starburst, which concludes before the most massive stars in the target halo die (after $t_{\rm age} \approx 3\rm \,Myr$), in turn triggering vigorous SN feedback.
-Moreover, \citet{van_Veenen2025} found increased cloud-scale star formation efficiency under stronger LWB, supporting our high-efficiency scenario.
+For instance, \citet{van_Veenen2025} inferred from their simulations that the cloud-scale star formation efficiency increases with the strength of the LW background.
+At the same time, they also suggested that the emerging stellar cluster exposed to a high LW background ($J_{\rm LW} = 5000\,J_{21}$) may act to seed massive BH formation.
+Given these uncertainties in high-LW flux scenarios, we emphasize that our results with $\epsilon_{\rm ff} = 1.0$ should be interpreted as an upper limit for a Pop~III starburst, representing the maximum achievable efficiency.

 At the end of their life, Pop III stars explode as either conventional CCSNe ($8\msun \leq M_{\star} \leq 40 \msun$) or PISNe ($140 \msun \leq M_{\star} \leq 260 \msun$), enriching the surrounding gas particles.
 If gas particles exceed $Z_{\rm thr}$ and satisfy the star formation thresholds, they are converted into Pop~II stars.
 Pop~II stellar particles are also formed with an initial mass of $M_{\star} = 500 \msun$, following a Chabrier IMF (\citealp{Chabrier2003}) within the mass range of $[m_{\rm min}, m_{\rm max}] = [0.1\msun, 100 \msun]$.